Almost recognizability by spectrum of simple exceptional groups of Lie type

 Let $S\simeq E_8(u)$ and $u=v^{k}$.
 Applying Lemma~\ref{unipotent} for $L$ and its subsystem subgroups, we derive $32\in\mu(L)$.
 On the other hand, in the group $E_8(u)$ there is an element of order $32s$, where $s$ is an odd prime.
-Indeed, if $u$ is even then $S$ contains elements of order $32(u\pm1)$ \cite{Deriziotis}, and if $v$ is odd then $u^8-1\in\omega(S)$ \cite{tori}.
-Thus we have a contradiction.
+Indeed, if $u$ is even then $S$ contains elements of order $32(u\pm1)$ \cite{Deriziotis}, and if $v$ is odd then $u^8-1\in\omega(S)$ \cite{tori}; a contradiction.